jasenjackson/comp383/README.md

 The code in this repository functions as a pipeline to analyze the data from this paper.
 For an example, we use the transcriptomes (RNA-seq) of a single patient's viral load 2 days (2dpi) and 6 days post-infection (6dpi).
 The analysis pipeline can be broken down into three main steps:
 1. Remove non-HCMV sequences by aligning the transcriptomes to the reference genome (HCMV.fa) and only keeping what aligns.
 2. Analyze how expression levels of various genes differ between two provided samples.
-3. Identify the specific strain, by assembling transcriptomes into one giant from both files and BLAST-aligning it to all nucleotides.
+3. Identify the specific strain, by assembling all provided transcriptomes and using the contig as a BLASTN query.

 ## Data
 A reference sequence of the HCMV genome is available for download on this repository (HCMV.fa).
 However, the transcriptome data sets are too large to store on github.
 Instead, the script handles SRA IDs as the file input for the transcripts and uses WGET to download them from the NCBI database.
 All other files will be generated locally on your computer, in the "OptionB_Jasen_Jackson" folder.
+The SRR numbers used in the demos are SRR5660044 (2dpi) and SRR5660045 (6dpi).

 ## Software Dependencies
-This script depends on the following software tools:
+This script must have the following software installed in the path:
 * Bowtie2
 * Samtools
 * TopHat